- Search The Registry

 - My Account

-*On this date in 1939, "The Ethel Waters Show," a variety special appeared on NBC.
-The new medium at the time in development was called television.
+*On this date in 1939, "The Ethel Waters Show," a variety special, appeared on NBC.
+The new medium at the time of development was called television.

-As such, she would find herself saddled with a role, that of a warmhearted maid that misused her talents and, more often than not, distressed the actress herself.
-But her very presence led the way for everything of color to come over the next half-century.
+As such, she would find herself saddled with the role of a warmhearted maid that misused her talents and, more often than not, distressed the actress herself.
+But her presence led the way for everything of color to come over the next half-century.

 Africana The Encyclopedia of the African and